m-schochet/LHIRES-specutils/README.md

 	d) tracer
-		This function is the culmination of the basics.py file, and it determines an accurate trace for whatever object is observed through an LHIRES slit simply plots an LHIRES.
+		This function is the culmination of the basics.py file, and it determines an accurate trace for whatever object is observed through an LHIRES slit and plots it (optionally).
 The returned variables from this function are essentially important for making spectra and wavelength solutions